 - Note 1: Represents Zapata Corporation's reported unaudited condensed consolidated balance sheet, which includes Zapata's 58% ownership of Omega Protein. - Note 2: Represents Omega Protein's unaudited condensed consolidated balance sheet, net of certain intercompany adjustments. - Note 3: Represents Zapata Corporation's unaudited pro forma condensed consolidated balance sheet assuming Zapata sold 9,268,292 shares to Omega on June 30, 2006. - (a) Reflects the agreed upon purchase price of \$5.125 per share, or \$47.5 million in the aggregate, for 9,268,292 of Zapata's 14,501,000 shares of Omega Protein. - (b) Represents Zapata's remaining 33% investment in Omega Protein's equity after the close of the sale, assuming Zapata sold 9,268,292 shares to Omega on June 30, 2006. - (c) Reflects a reclassification adjustment from deferred tax liabilities to deferred tax assets.
 Deferred tax liabilities were reduced to reflect the adjusted post-transaction book vs. tax basis difference.
-This reduction resulted in a change from a net long-term deferred tax liability position to a net long-term asset position which required the reclassification in accordance with SFAS No. 109. - (d) Reflects the estimated alternative minimum taxes and general and administrative costs to dispose of Omega Protein. - (e) Reflects the reduction of long-term deferred tax liabilities to zero for the reversal of previously recognized deferred tax liabilities for periods in which Omega Protein was consolidated for book purposes and not consolidated for tax purposes. - (f) Reflects the elimination of Minority Interest related to Omega Protein. - (g) Reflects Omega pro forma adjustments in equity which are eliminated in consolidation. - (h) Reflects the elimination of the investment in Omega and subsequent adjustments. - (i) Reflects the change in net income resulting from the pro forma adjustments to the June 30, 2006 unaudited pro forma condensed consolidated balance sheet.
+This reduction resulted in a change from a net long-term deferred tax liability position to a net long-term asset position which required the reclassification in accordance with SFAS No. 109. - (d) Reflects estimated alternative minimum taxes, general and administrative costs to dispose of Omega Protein and a liability recognized to reflect the amount estimated for the call option contained in the stock purchase agreement. - (e) Reflects the reduction of long-term deferred tax liabilities to zero for the reversal of previously recognized deferred tax liabilities for periods in which Omega Protein was consolidated for book purposes and not consolidated for tax purposes. - (f) Reflects the elimination of Minority Interest related to Omega Protein. - (g) Reflects Omega pro forma adjustments in equity which are eliminated in consolidation. - (h) Reflects the elimination of the investment in Omega and subsequent adjustments. - (i) Reflects the change in net income resulting from the pro forma adjustments to the June 30, 2006 unaudited pro forma condensed consolidated balance sheet.